Blog

 Chemical manufacturers, importers, and distributors are responsible for providing an SDS for every hazardous chemical.
 However, employers such as warehouse operators, 3PL providers, and logistics firms are responsible for:

-• Maintaining up-to-date SDSs
+• Maintaining up-to-date SDSs using systems such as Velocity EHS

 • Making them accessible to employees